Rust Interview Questions and Answers:

 - Describe the

-trait.- Answer: The
+Dereftrait.- Answer: The

-operator to enable custom types to behave like references.
+Dereftrait is used to override the*operator to enable custom types to behave like references.
 It allows for method calls on dereferenced types.

 - Answer: The